murrayl9797/murrayl9797/README.md

 Here's a bit about me:

-- Interested in scalability 📈 , infrastructure 🏗️ , and working with data 📊
+- Interested in scalable and sustainable sysytems
 - ⚽ Football + ⛰️ Nature + 🧘 Yoga
 - 🇨🇭 🇳🇱 🇩🇰 Based in ...
 TBD